10 SMS Customer Engagement Strategies to Boost Retention

 Behavioral Engagement

-Using SMS marketing software lets you send SMS messages triggered by customer behavior, like abandoned cart notifications or product restock alerts.
+Using a texting software like TextUs lets you send SMS messages triggered by customer behavior, like abandoned cart notifications or product restock alerts.

 Social Engagement

 Customers spend a lot of time on social platforms, but SMS can be used to drive them there.
-You can send short links to contests, referral programs, or reviews to extend engagement beyond a single channel.
+You can send SMS URLs to contests, referral programs, or reviews to extend engagement beyond a single channel.

-For example, an SMS message can invite customers to follow your brand on Instagram for a special reward, blending social and text-based engagement into one experience.
+For example, an SMS message can invite customers to follow your brand on Instagram for a special reward.
+This blends social and text-based engagement into one experience.

-Go Beyond Campaigns and Create Conversations—Start Texting with TextUs!
+Go Beyond Campaigns and Create Engaging Conversations With TextUs

 If you’ve ever felt like your campaigns just aren’t reaching people the way they should, you need a smarter SMS solution.